Create or Import Dive Logs with Subsurface

 - Repeat this procedure if necessary until you have downloaded all your dive logs into Subsurface

 Once you have all your dive logs collected in Subsurface, you can proceed to upload them to Deepblu.

 - Open Subsurface, select File from the menu bar and then Export to get to the General Export tab

 - Select Subsurface XML or UDDF and click OK.
-Remember where you save the file, you’ll need it in the next step

 - Open the Deepblu tab in your browser (on your computer) and click the Create New Log icon next to your username at the top of the screen